 The University’s Office of Sponsored Projects is a “must” stop for those preparing proposals for external funding.

-For tips and information on applying for external workshops, please also see a video from the External Fellowship Workshop led by Associate Dean, John Tyler.
+For tips and information on applying for external workshops, please also see a video from a previous External Fellowship Workshop.